Rev. Dr. David V. Summers

 Pastor Dave has a strong interest in leading dynamic worship and building the church’s mission and vision to reach our secular culture.
 Helping people to meet and know the living God in their faith is vital to his ministry.

 In his spare time, Dave enjoys gardening and making fiery chili.
 Dave and his wife, Kim, like to work together as partners in ministry, often leading and teaching.
 Kim is a registered nurse, who has spent years working in emergency rooms and home care settings.
 She received her medical training in the Army.
 She has been actively involved in teaching faith formation classes, leading Stephen Ministry, providing parish nurse activities and supporting the audio-visual ministry in the church.
-They have four children: (Danielle, who died in 2011), Marc (who is in the Air Force in Florida), Lindsey (who works for the boutique Alice and Olivia in New York) and Andrew (who works on the staff of a Christian camp in Santa Cruz, CA.).
-Kim and Dave are both dog lovers and especially love caring for the three dogs in their household, plus the aquatic turtle and 13 large fish in their outdoor koi pond.
+They have four children: (Danielle, who died in 2011), Marc (who is in the Air Force in Florida), Lindsey (who works in the banking industry in New York City) and Andrew (who works on the staff of a Christian camp in Santa Cruz, CA.).
+Kim and Dave are both dog lovers and especially love caring for the dogs in their household, plus the aquatic turtle and large fish in their outdoor koi pond.

 Rev. Andrea Andress